HIRO-group/HIRO-group.github.io/_posts/news/2020-10-19-NSF-AI-Institute.md

 ---
+emoji: "💰"
-title: "💰 HIRO Group part of the $20M NSF AI Institute on Student-AI Teaming!"
+title: "HIRO Group part of the $20M NSF AI Institute on Student-AI Teaming!"
 description: CU to lead innovative research at the intersection of Artificial Intelligence and Education
 tags: [news]
 author: Alessandro Roncone